dag-andersen/Rust-Memory-Map/docs/Report.md

 **Implementation overview:**
 ```
-Lookup speed: constant time.
+Lookup speed: Constant time.
 1 lookups.
 O(1).
 Insertion: O(r), where r is the range of the entry.
 space: 2^32 * 64 = 34.4 gb
 ```

 **Handling IpV6**
-In practice this implementation won't work with IpV6.
-IpV6 is 128 bit instead of IpV4's 32 bit.
-The amount of possible IPs is `2^128 = 3,40e38`, and if all have to store a `u64`-pointer it result in a file a `2^128b · 64 / 8 / 1000 / 1000 = 2.7 · 10^30 gb` file.
+In practice this implementation will not work with IpV6.
+IpV6 is 128 bits instead of IpV4's 32 bits.
+The amount of possible IPs is `2^128 = 3,40e38`, and if all have to store a `u64`-pointer it results in a `2^128b · 64 / 8 / 1000 / 1000 = 2.7 · 10^30 gb` file.

 # Testing, Debugging, and Profiling

-To ensure the data structures functions correctly we have test it in controlled environment.
-An important note is that the tests has to be run with the flag `--test-threads 1`, to make sure they run sequential, because many functions use the same file, and this eliminates risk race-conditions.
+To ensure the data structures function correctly we have tested them in a controlled environment.
+An important note is that the tests have to be run with the flag `--test-threads 1`, to make sure they run sequentially, because many functions use the same file, and this eliminates the risk of race conditions.

-The tests can be categorized into unit tests and integration tests.
+The tests can be categorized into unit tests and integration tests, respectively.

 ### Unit tests